This article is a guest post by Melanie Deardorff

 - Two (or 10) heads are better than one – Just like the offline world where you’re not expected to have all the answers, it’s the same online.
 Give your group members the opportunity to answer one another’s questions and resist the urge to always jump in.
 (Oops.
 I’m think I’m guilty of that sometimes in my groups.)

-- Facebook groups are free and easy to set up – There are several resources that can help you with Facebook groups: Facebook Group basics (Facebook Help), Create a new Facebook group (Wikihow.com) or join Wellpreneur Community group and this awesome community of health and wellness entrepreneurs will help you out the best they can.
+- Facebook groups are free and easy to set up – There are several resources that can help you with Facebook groups: Facebook Group basics (Facebook Help), Create a new Facebook group (Wikihow.com) or join a Facebook group.
 As long as you don’t mind the built-in quirks and limitations to Groups, they can be great.
 For example, Facebook auto-changes certain notifications when groups get larger than 250 members, but for a wellness practice you’re likely to have a much smaller group and that will not be a big deal.

 Are you seeing the full potential of Facebook Groups for your wellness practice?
 Hope so.